Departures [おくりびと/Okuribito] (2008)

 The Kate Inside

 It was in 2012 in which I had my first exposure to Kate Bush when I heard Running Up That Hill on an ITunes radio station.
 I was immediately hooked on the song and listened to it many times over the next few weeks.
-However, at this point in my life, I wasn’t actively exploring music, although just a few years earlier I had been but my love of cinema pushed music the side for a number years so I only knew Kate Bush as that Running Up That Hill singer.
-Although I thought Running Up That Hill was an incredible song, I assumed she would have been an artist who I would only like one song from.
-Otherwise how come I had never heard of her until now?
+However, at this point in my life, I wasn’t actively exploring music.
+Although, just a few years earlier I had been doing just this but my love of cinema pushed music to the side, thus for a number years I only knew Kate Bush as that Running Up That Hill singer.
+Although I thought Running Up That Hill was an incredible song, I assumed Kate Bush would have been a personal one-hit-wonder.
+Otherwise, how come I had never heard of this woman until now?

 Fast forward to 2014 and I am hearing news reports of Kate Bush embarking on her first series of concerts in 35 years.
 With this renewed interest in Kate Bush in the media, I heard Wuthering Heights on the radio.
 “Holy crap!” was my reaction.
 This was the beginning of my descent into the weird and wacky world of Kate Bush.
 I HAD to check out this woman’s work.
 Which I did, followed by checking out the albums, followed by buying them, followed by listening to every song carefully and deciphering every lyric.
 Kate Bush reignited my interest in music which I had lost over the past few years.
 How did this woman bypass me for so many years?!
 Was it due to her reclusive nature, or not having released an album for 12 years of my life (I was born in 1992).
 I need answers!